 The Club relinquished its amateur status and became professional in 1974.
 Three Cheshire League Championships were won in five seasons before progressing to the Northern Premier League in 1979/80.
 They have twice been Champions (1993/94 and 1994/95) as well as twice being runners-up and have won the League Cup on four occasions (1984/85, 1991/92, 2002/03 & 2015/16) which is a league record.

-In more recent times, the club have had a number of managers including Alvin McDonald (2005-2009), Kevin Lynch (2009-2013), Phil Brazier (2013-2014), Carl Macauley (2014-2015), Sean Hessey (2015-2016).
-Alvin qualified for the UniBond Premier play-offs in two seasons, losing to the eventual play off champions on both occasions.
-Kevin Lynch narrowly missed out on a play off place over his reign and Phil Brazier enjoyed his first season of football management.
+In more recent times, the club have had a number of managers including Alvin McDonald (2005-2009), Kevin Lynch (2009-2013), Phil Brazier (2013-2014), Carl Macauley (2014-2015), Sean Hessey (2015-2017) and Tommy Lawson (2017-2018).
+Alvin qualified for the UniBond Premier play-offs in two seasons, losing to the eventual play-off champions on both occasions.
+Kevin Lynch narrowly missed out on a play-off place during his reign and Phil Brazier enjoyed his first season of football management.
 In February 2015, following a disappointing run of results, Carl Macauley left the club and defender Sean Hessey took over team affairs as caretaker manager.
 In Sean’s final 12 games in charge of the season, the club escaped relegation by losing 1, drawing 5 and winning 6 matches and were handed a reprieve, following the demise of Salisbury City.
 In February 2017, the club parted company with Sean Hessey following a poor run of results, the increasing threat of relegation and poor discipline on the pitch.
 With just a few weeks of the 2016/2017 season remaining, former Skelmersdale United manager Tommy Lawson was appointed as manager.
-In 2017/2018, his first full season in charge, Tommy and his team reached the second round proper of the FA Trophy losing away to Dover and also reached the Liverpool Senior Cup Final for the first time in a decade.
-Tommy Lawson resigned as manager in September 2018 with experienced and successful manager Neil Young being appointed as manager, assisted by Alan Morgan & coach Ian Johnson.
-In April 2019, the club were relegated for the first time in their history competed in the Northern Premier League First Division North West in their 125th Anniversary year which was cut short by the Covid-19 pandemic in March 2020 with the Mariners in a play-off position.
+In 2017/2018, his first full season in charge, Tommy and his team reached the Second Round proper of the FA Trophy losing away to Dover and also reached the Liverpool Senior Cup Final for the first time in a decade.
+Tommy Lawson resigned as manager in September 2018 with experienced and successful manager Neil Young being appointed as manager, assisted by Alan Morgan and coach Ian Johnson.
+In April 2019, the club were relegated for the first time in their history and competed in the Northern Premier League First Division North West in their 125th Anniversary year, which was cut short by the Covid-19 pandemic in March 2020 with the Mariners in a play-off position.

 Marine’s best performances in the F.A.
-Cup was reaching the 3rd Round in 1992/3 (losing 3-1 to Crewe Alexandra) and in 2020/1 (losing at home 5-0 to Tottenham Hotspur, with the game being broadcast live on BBC Match of the Day and watched by a record nearly 40 million viewers worldwide).
-Marine have also achieved eleven first and two second round appearances in the FA Cup and have beaten three Football League Clubs (Barnsley, Halifax Town & Colchester United) in the competition.
+Cup were reaching the 3rd Round in 1992/03 (losing 1-3 to Crewe Alexandra) and in 2020/21 (losing at home 0-5 to Tottenham Hotspur, with the game being broadcast live on BBC Match of the Day and watched by a record nearly 40 million viewers worldwide).
+Marine have also achieved eleven First Round and two Second Round appearances in the FA Cup and have beaten three Football League Clubs (Barnsley, Halifax Town & Colchester United) in the competition.
 Marine have twice reached the semi-finals of the F.A.
 Trophy in 1983/84 and 1991/92 and have been winners of 13 senior county cups.
 Marine have won the Liverpool Senior Cup seven times and the Lancashire Trophy Challenge Trophy three times.